boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    (represented by DSCP related to 5QI set by mobile network functions in the packets handed off to the TN) is mapped to the TN QoS Class.
-   Based in TN QoS Class, when the packet is encapsulated with outer header (MPLS or IPv6), TN QoS Class marking (MPLS TC or IPv6 DHCP in outer header, as depicted in {{figure-15}} and {{figure-16}}) is set in the outer header.
+   Based in TN QoS Class, when the packet is encapsulated with outer header (MPLS or IPv6), TN QoS Class marking (MPLS TC or IPv6 DSCP in outer header, as depicted in {{figure-15}} and {{figure-16}}) is set in the outer header.
 PHB on transit is based exclusively on that TN QoS Class marking, i.e., original 5G QoS Class DSCP is not taken into